AliNisarAhmed/my-notes/Data Intensive Applications/1-Foundations.md

 # Foundations

+An application has to meet various requirements in order to be useful.

+There are _functional requirements_
+    - what it should do
+    - such as allowing data to be stored
+    - retrieved
+    - searched
+    - processed in various ways

+and some _nonfunctional requirements_
+    - general properties like security
+    - reliability
+    - compliance
+    - scalability
+    - compatibility
+    - maintainability

 #### Data Intensive vs Compute Intensive

 For the former, bigger problems are the amount of data, the complexity of data, and the speed at which it is changing, rather than raw CPU power